 You saw my desk – I don’t have room for actual, useful office supplies 🙄 , so I made one of those handy storage boxes.
 It was kinda ugly, so I won’t post a picture.
 But you can find some gorgeous examples on Pinterest.

-And on the subject of organizing – here’s my math drawer.
-Messy, but is WWWAAAAYYYY more organized than ever.
+And on the subject of organizing – my math drawer was more organized than my desk.
+Messy, but functional.

 It’s amazing how the hanging files helped.